 Parents remain the number one person who impacts the faith lives of young people.
-Nearly 1 in 3 young adults listed a parent as one of the most influential people in their lives.
+Nearly 3 in 4 young adults (72%) listed at least one parent as one of the most influential people in their lives.
 While that influence was usually positive, those who left the LCMS were more than twice as likely to say a parent had a negative influence (13% vs 5%).
 Today's Active LCMS young adults were the most likely to see a high level of faith practiced by their parents.
 This included frequent Bible reading at home, praying as a family, regular church attendance of both parents together (continuing even today), and at least one parent having a service or leadership role in the church.
 Of all the other profiles, parents of Nominal LCMS are least likely to be leaders in the church, read the Bible with their children and attend worship regularly now or in the past.
 Young people cannot emulate faith behavior they don't see.
 When parents don't prioritize worship and congregational engagement, young people won't either.